Learn to use the tools of psychology to improve the working lives of employees.

 Your tutors

-You’ll learn from practising psychologists with extensive experience in organisational psychology.
+You’ll learn from practising psychologists with extensive experience in teaching and researching organisational psychology.

 Linda Engles

-Linda is a practising business psychologist and Honorary Lecturer in Psychology with us.
-She has a wealth of experience across a variety of sectors, including Oil and Gas, the public sector and the charity sector.
+She has a wealth of experience across a variety of sectors, including oil and gas, the public sector, and the third sector.

 Towards a Masters